UNCLASSIFIED (U)

 (3) Other reports: The advisory committee’s DFO will submit other management reports that may be required, including requests from the Committee Management Secretariat or congressional committees, by the requested due date.

 c.
 The advisory committee also issues advice to the Department.
-These are advisory activities reports.
-They are prepared by the advisory committee, not a Department official (unless acting as a member of the advisory committee).
-In addition to being presented to the Department, the committee reports them online to the GSA’s FACA website, when the reports are prepared as a committee document.
+These are advisory activities reports, prepared by the advisory committee, not a Department official (unless acting as a member of the advisory committee).
+In addition to being presented to the Department, the DFO must upload them to the GSA’s FACA database, when the reports are prepared as a committee document.

 11 FAM 817 Records

 a.
 The records of an advisory committee consist of all papers and documents that are prepared for or by the committee, or made available to the committee.
 The records are maintained by the office responsible for the committee.
-Such records include agendas, drafts of documents, minutes, notices, press releases (media notes), reports, studies, transcripts, and working papers of the chartered committee.
+The DFO must preserve records containing adequate and proper documentation of the organization, function, policies, decisions, procedures, and essential transactions of the committee.
+Such records include agendas, drafts of documents, minutes, notices, press releases (media notes), reports, studies, transcripts, working papers, or other documents made available to or prepared by the chartered committee.
+The sponsoring bureau is responsible for the retirement of committee records.
 Unless there is an applicable Department schedule, advisory committee records are handled pursuant to General Records Schedule 26, Item 2.

 b.
 The CMO maintains the Department's official records relating to the overall management of Department committees.